kevfo/Illumina-Take-Home-Assessment/README.md

 numeral (lower-cased, upper-cased, and mixed-case) into the appropriate the form and click on the "Convert!" button below the respective form.
 The web application should display the corresponding conversion after.

-For cases whereby an invalid input (i.e., invalid character) has been entered, a "???" will be displayed as a result instead.
+For cases where an invalid input (i.e., invalid character) has been entered, a "???" will be displayed as a result instead.